-Dexter (Tiff) Roberts is the author of The Myth of Chinese Capitalism: The Worker, the Factory, and the Future of the World.
-He is an award-winning journalist and a frequent speaker on U.S.-China political and business relations and on China’s transition to a global high-tech power.
-He currently serves as a fellow at the University of Montana’s Maureen and Mike Mansfield Center as well as a nonresident senior fellow at the Atlantic Council and has launched a China trade newsletter titled “Trade War.”
+Dexter (Tiff) Roberts is the author of The Myth of Chinese Capitalism: The Worker, the Factory, and the Future of the World which was chosen as one of The Economist “best books of the year” for 2020.
+He is an award-winning writer and speaker on U.S.-China political and business relations and on the Chinese economy.
+He currently serves as a Senior Fellow at the Atlantic Council’s Asia Security Initiative and a Fellow at the Maureen and Mike Mansfield Center, and teaches Chinese history and politics at the University of Montana.
+He publishes a newsletter on China called “Trade War.”

-During the more than two decades he served as China bureau chief and Asia News Editor for Bloomberg Businessweek, Dexter regularly spoke on China’s politics, economy and business to multinational CEO’s, senior executives and heads of business associations and at numerous conferences including the World Economic Forum in China, the United Nations World Urban Forum and the American Chamber of Commerce in China.
+During the more than two decades he served as China bureau chief and Asia News Editor for Bloomberg Businessweek, Dexter regularly spoke on China’s politics, economy and business to multinational CEOs, senior executives, and heads of business associations and at numerous conferences including the World Economic Forum in China, the United Nations World Urban Forum, and the American Chamber of Commerce in China.
 He also frequently lectured at academic institutions including Tsinghua University.
-In the U.S. he has been a regular commentator on U.S.-China relations on radio and to business associations, as well as at conferences, forums, and seminars.
+In the U.S. Dexter has been a regular commentator on U.S.-China relations on television and radio including CNN, Fox News, and the BBC, and to business associations and think tanks, including the Council on Foreign Relations and CSIS.
+He has also given numerous addresses at universities and institutes and in 2020 testified on the Chinese economy to a bipartisan U.S. congressional committee.

 While based in China, Dexter reported from all of its 30-some provinces as well as from Xinjiang, Tibet, Hong Kong, Macau, Taiwan, Cambodia, Mongolia, and North Korea and wrote numerous award-winning articles on China’s economic transition and its opening to multinational business.
 Dexter is fluent in Mandarin Chinese and is a graduate of Stanford University with a master’s degree from Columbia University’s School of International and Public Affairs.Download Bio